Last updated March 2023

 Dateline: Wroclaw, Poland

-It’s been four years since I wrote one of our most popular articles on which countries offer dual citizenship.
+It’s been a few years now since I wrote one of our most popular articles on which countries offer dual citizenship.
 Since then, we’ve updated the article and added new countries.

 However, one thing remains the same: even with dual citizenship and the ability to travel on multiple passports, there are still countries that require you to have a visa.
 Some countries simply require visas from many travelers.